 A range of statistics from the SABS publication broken down by industry sector are used to monitor change within the growth sectors (covering Food & Drink, Creative Industries, Sustainable Tourism, Energy, Financial & Business Services and Life Sciences) of the Scottish economy.
 The Growth Sectors statistics database is available at:

-Scotland's Marine Economy - sectors that depend on the marine environment for their output provide a vital source of income and employment across Scotland.
+Scotland's Marine Economy - sectors that depend on the marine environment.
 Sectoral data for this topic at link below is mainly derived from SABS. http://www.gov.scot/Topics/marine/Publications/TopicSheets/tslist/economy

 Published data are available at Local Authority area and Scotland level.

-The ABS, from which the statistics are derived, covers approximately two thirds of the economy.
+The ABS, from which the statistics are derived, covers the "non-financial business economy" and accounts for approximately two thirds of the economy.

 The main sectors not covered are the financial sector & parts of agriculture and parts of the public sector.
 These statistics are therefore best suited to the analysis of individual industries rather than the economy as a whole.